A Guide to Visiting Diamond Beach in Iceland

 View of vik church, and the Reynisdrangar rock formations in Vik

 You can also get a bus from Vik to Jökulsárlón, and then walk a few minutes from there to the beach.
-From Vik, you’d catch the bus numbered 51 and ride this for about 3 hours.
+From Vik, you’d catch bus number 51 and ride this for about 3 hours.
 The bus also stops at the town of Skaftafell, so you could hop off here and spend the day hiking to the Svartifoss and Hundafoss waterfalls.

-If you’d like to stay in Skaftafell for the night, you could choose to camp at the campground in Skaftafell so if you’re camping, and want to stay in the area for the night I recommend checking the availability and information for the campsite on their website here.
-If you’d prefer to stay in a hotel, your nearest option would be Hotel Skaftafell which is next to the Freysnes bus stop.
-This bus stop is the next one on route to Jokulsarlon.
+If you would like to stay in Skaftafell for the night, you could choose to camp at the campground in Skaftafell if you’re camping, and want to stay in the area for the night I recommend checking the availability and information for the campsite on their website here.

 How far is Jökulsárlón from Diamond Beach?